Influence maximization by rumor spreading on correlated networks through community identification: Introduction

-The identification of these influential nodes is important to understand and control the spreading process on social networks~\cite{morone2015influence}.
-Particularly, the influence maximization problem (IMP) is faced with the selection of a set of $\eta$ spreaders that trigger the largest cascade of new adopters according to a spreading dynamics~\cite{kempe2003}.
+The identification of these influential nodes is essential to understand and control the spreading process on social networks~\cite{morone2015influence}.
+Particularly, the influence maximization problem (IMP) is faced with the selection of a set of $\eta$ spreaders that trigger the largest cascade of new adopters according to a spreading dynamic~\cite{Richardson2002}.
 The problem of finding this set of initial spreaders is NP-hard for most of the spreading models~\cite{Kempe15}, which makes the IMP as a challenge for network scientists.
-Thus, since it is not possible to obtain the optimal results for most of the networks, the IMP is addressed by optimization and heuristic algorithms.
-For instance, one of the most studied methods is a hill climbing greedy approach~\cite{kempe2003,Kempe15}, which covers about $63\%$ of optimal for several classes of influence models.
-Morone and Makse~\cite{morone2015influence} mapped the IMP onto optimal percolation in random networks to identify the nodes that should be removed to minimize the average size of outbreaks.
+Thus, since it is not possible to obtain the optimal results for most of the networks, the IMP is addressed by heuristic algorithms.
+For instance, one of the most studied methods is a hill-climbing greedy approach~\cite{Kempe15}, which guarantees that the influence spread is within $(1 - 1/e)$ of the optimal influence spread.
+This greedy algorithm outperforms the classic degree and centrality-based heuristics in influence spread~\cite{Kempe15}, but it is still very computationally expensive.
+In addition, Morone and Makse~\cite{morone2015influence} mapped the IMP onto optimal percolation in random networks to identify the nodes that should be removed to minimize the average size of outbreaks.
 They verified that this set is given by the nodes whose removal break down the network into many disconnected subgraphs.
-However, this set of nodes does not correspond necessarly to optimal spreaders, as verified by Radicchi and Castellano~\cite{Radicchi07}.
+However, this set of nodes does not correspond necessarily to optimal spreaders, as verified by Radicchi and Castellano~\cite{Radicchi07}.
 Although all these works advanced the study of influence maximization, they disregard patterns of connections, such as degree-degree correlation and community structure, which have a fundamental impact on spreading dynamics~\cite{Pastor-Satorras2015}.